M.N. Jehan

 Muhammad Noor Jehan (11 April 1940 – 8 June 2005), commonly known as M.N.
 Jehan, was a Pakistani footballer who played as an inside left forward.
 Jehan represented the Pakistan national football team in the 1960s, and was member of the national squad which finished finalists at the 1962 Merdeka Tournament.
 He also served the Pakistan Football Federation as chief selector in the 1990s.

 Early life

 Jehan was born on 11 April 1940 in Bahawalpur.
 He started playing football at the age of 13 in the football team of Bahawalpur High School.

 Club career

-Jehan first represented the football team of Islamia College in Lahore.
-He also represented several clubs from Lahore including Olympians, Bata Sports, and Rovers.
+In 1957, Jehan was a part of the Bahawalpur football selection which participated in the 1957 National Football Championship.

-In 1959, he was selected for the Punjab football team in the National Football Championship.
+He then moved to Lahore, where represented the football team of his education institution Islamia College.
+He also represented several clubs from Lahore including Olympians, Bata Sports, and Rovers at the Lahore District Football League.
+He was the league’s top goal-scorer in 1958, with 12 goals.
+In 1959, he was also selected for the Punjab football team for the National Football Championship.

 In July of 1961, Jehan joined National Football Championship departmental side Pakistan Western Railway, where he was also employed as platform and luggage inspector.